AnyBody/ammr/Docs/Scaling/lesson1.md

 ```

 The above line shows how it can be overwritten from, say, the Main folder.
-We have now succesfully personalized the model using anthropometric measurements.
+We cannow easily personalize the model using anthropometric measurements.

+### Do I need to overwrite all the anthropometric variables?

+No, you do not need to overwrite all the anthropometric variables.
+The implementation allows you to overwrite the ones you need.
+For example, if you only know the body mass and height, you can overwrite only these two variables and the rest will be calculated automatically.

 ## ScalingUniform